PharosProtocol/core-v0/src/modules/README.md

 - Liquidator
 - Position

+### Module Parameters
+A module instance is defined by an address of a deployed Type implementation and a set of parameters.
+The parameters are encoded into the Order and Agreement as bytes and decoded inside of the module - only the module itself knows how to decode the parameters and can act on the encoded information.
+If data is needed externally it must be made accessible through callable functions.
+Every module Type will define its own parameter configuration inside of its contract.
+Parameter definitions are optional.

 ## Design Invariants
 - No module has any special access to Bookkeeper beyond what an EOA has.
 No module can compel Bookkeeper to move assets.
 - No module has any special access to other modules beyond what an EOA has.
 They cannot compel another module to move assets.